Admission Criteria & Application Process

 - Registration with the Genetic Counseling Admissions Match (the Match) through National Matching Services Inc. (NMS).
 Registering with the Match costs $100.

 - Application directly to the ASGCGP.
 Applying to the ASGCGP costs $60.
-Students enrolled as full-time undergraduate students at Augustana University at the time of application to the program are exempt from paying the ASGCGP application fee.
+Augustana University students and alumni are exempt from paying the ASGCGP application fee.

 The Augustana-Sanford Genetic Counseling Graduate Program (ASGCCP) participates in the Genetic Counseling Admissions Match (the Match) through National Matching Services Inc. (NMS).
 The Match was established to enhance the process of placing applicants into positions in master's-level genetic counseling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).
 The Match uses a process that takes into account both applicants’ and programs’ preferences.
 All applicants must register for the Match with NMS before applying to participating genetic counseling graduate programs.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late April.
 Please visit the NMS website to register for the Match, review detailed information about the matching process, and view a demonstration of how the matching algorithm works.